Graduate Studies in Business

 Vision in Action: As part of our vision, School of Business students will have done the following by the time they obtain their graduate degree:

-• received comprehensive training and education in global business management
+• Received comprehensive training and education in global business management

-• developed an understanding of the nature and complexities of business decision-making in times of change and uncertainty
+• Developed an understanding of the nature and complexities of business decision-making in times of change and uncertainty

-• participated in an academic culture in which students learn through relational interaction with outstanding faculty who are highly qualified as scholars and practitioners, from each other, and from other stakeholders (alums and other business professionals) of the university through challenging, relevant and diverse teaching methods
+• Participated in an academic culture in which students learn through relational interaction with outstanding faculty who are highly qualified as scholars and practitioners, from each other, and from other stakeholders (alums and other business professionals) of the university through challenging, relevant and diverse teaching methods

-• joined top-quality students who are interested not only in becoming competent in traditional business disciplines, but in living lives of distinction and meaning as world citizens in an ever-changing, competitive environment
+• Joined top-quality students who are interested not only in becoming competent in traditional business disciplines, but in living lives of distinction and meaning as world citizens in an ever-changing, competitive environment

-• gained practical business experience through application, while developing essential communication, interpersonal and leadership, and critical-thinking skills
+• Gained practical business experience through application, while developing essential communication, interpersonal and leadership, and critical-thinking skills

-• further developed character, integrity, and a capacity for ethical analysis and judgment, traits that are important to an increasingly complex, diverse and globalizing world
+• Further developed character, integrity, and a capacity for ethical analysis and judgment, traits that are important to an increasingly complex, diverse and globalizing world

-• enhanced their value in the employment marketplace
+• Enhanced their value in the employment marketplace

-• connected to a worldwide alumni network
+• Connected to a worldwide alumni network

 Programs and Curricular Focus